Rating: ![]()

 The main characters are lean on detail, but they do manage to stand on more than just their fighting ability.
 Even the bad guys have some personality, although I can't say that's a surprise in fighting-game-based anime.
 What is a bit of a surprise, and a pleasant departure from many video game conversions, is that there aren't a huge glut of "just there for face time" folks--the cast is mercifully compact.

-That's about as far as it deviates from the norm, unfortunately; artistically, it's rather average.
-The art and character designs are acceptable, although they're nowhere near as distinctive as some fighting-game anime character designs.
-The animation, however, is rather weak, particularly when you consider that it's an action movie whose main draw is watching people duke it out.
-There are a couple of good action scenes, but it's nowhere near the level of most OAVs with a similar heritage.
+That's about as far as it deviates from the norm, unfortunately.
+Artistically, it's rather average.
+The art and character designs are acceptable, but nowhere near as distinctive as some fighting-game anime character designs.
+The animation is rather weak, particularly when you consider that its main draw is watching people duke it out.
+There are a couple of good fights, but it's nowhere near the level of most OAVs with a similar heritage.

 I can't speak for the original Japanese, but the dub is generally quite good.
 It sure starts out on the wrong foot, though--for some reason the opening scene is very poorly acted, and the "little girl" sounds way too much like her adult self.
 After that, I have no complaints about the casting, and there's an unusual accent or two thrown in for good measure.
 The acting holds up pretty well, particularly in the dramatic scenes.

-Although I wouldn't highly recommend Fatal Fury: Legend of the Hungry Wolf, if you're a fan of the video game or just like martial arts action flicks, you'll probably enjoy it, and if you follow through with the rest of the series it does get much better.
+Although I wouldn't highly recommend Fatal Fury: Legend of the Hungry Wolf, if you're a fan of the video games, or just like martial-arts action flicks, you'll probably enjoy it.
+And, if you follow through with the rest of the series, it does get much better.

 As you'd better expect, this is in the same general genre of every other fighting game based anime.
 The most similar are probably Art of Fighting and the Street Fighter II series.